DCPS CTE News

 DHS Army Junior Reserve Officer’s Training Corps (JROTC): MAJ Robinson & SFC Richardson, Instructors

-DHS Family, Career and Community Leaders of America (FCCLA): Christian Warf, Adviser
+DHS Family, Career and Community Leaders of America (FCCLA): Christian Warf, Advisor

-DHS DECA: NaTonya Robinson-Williams & Lori Massengill, Advisers
+DHS Distributive Education Clubs of America (DECA): NaTonya Robinson-Williams & Lori Massengill, Advisors

 DCPS Honored with Workforce Readiness Award